-In both periods, travel expense reflects costs associated with meetings with accredited investors in connection with the self-placed private placements of our securities, and in 2015, with various creditors in connection with extinguishment of a substantial portion of our indebtedness.
+In both fiscal 2016 and 2015, travel expense reflects costs associated with meetings with accredited investors in connection with the self-placed private placements of our securities, and in 2016, with various creditors in connection with extinguishment of a substantial portion of our indebtedness.

-Noncash warrant modification expense in 2015 includes (i) a \$122,000 increase in the fair value attributable to the June 2015 strategic modification of outstanding warrants to purchase an aggregate of 54,576 shares of our common stock to reduce the exercise prices thereof, generally from \$30.00 per share to \$10.00 per share; and (ii) a \$358,000 increase in the fair value attributable to the November 2015 modification of outstanding warrants to purchase an aggregate of 808,553 shares of our common stock previously granted to our CEO, CFO, and independent members of our Board of Directors to reduce the exercise prices thereof from a range of \$9.25 to \$12.80 per share to \$7.00 per share.
+Noncash warrant modification expense in 2016 includes (i) \$122,000 representing the increase in the fair value attributable to the June 2015 strategic modification of outstanding warrants to purchase an aggregate of 54,576 shares of our common stock to reduce the exercise prices thereof, generally from \$30.00 per share to \$10.00 per share; (ii) \$358,000 representing increase in the fair value attributable to the November 2015 modification of outstanding warrants to purchase an aggregate of 808,553 shares of our common stock previously granted to our CEO, CFO, and independent members of our Board of Directors to reduce the exercise prices thereof from a range of \$9.25 to \$12.80 per share to \$7.00 per share; and (iii) \$5,603,200 representing the aggregate increase in the fair value of certain warrant exchange transactions conducted during the fourth quarter of fiscal 2016.
+In January 2016, we entered into an Exchange Agreement with PLTG pursuant to which PLTG exchanged warrants, including all outstanding PLTG Warrants and the shares issuable pursuant to the Series A Preferred Exchange Warrant, to purchase an aggregate of 2,824,016 shares of our common stock for 2,118,012 unregistered shares of our Series C Convertible Preferred Stock (Series C Preferred) at the ratio of 0.75 share of Series C Preferred for each warrant share cancelled.
+We accounted for this transaction as a warrant modification and recognized related noncash expense of \$3,195,000.
+In February and March 2016, we entered into similar agreements with certain other warrant holders pursuant to which such warrant holders exchanged outstanding warrants to purchase an aggregate of 1,086,611 shares of our common stock for an aggregate of 814,989 shares of our unregistered common stock.
+We also accounted for this transaction as a warrant modification, resulting in our recognition of an additional \$2,362,000 in noncash expense.
+In February 2016, we also extended the term of certain outstanding warrants to purchase an aggregate of 91,230 shares of our common